top of page

 It’s like playing chess versus playing three-dimensional chess: You have this overlay of emotional rules over a very scientific or logical set of business rules, and the likelihood that both sets of rules are going to blend easily is pretty remote.

 The Ego defines our psychological identity, just as the dimensions of the body define our physical existence.
-Unfortunately, Ego develops an awareness of its existence, only when the boundary lines are pushed.
-The defensive reaction for protecting itself can lead to a lot of negativity.
-Neediness in relationships, insecurity, resentment and revenge all stem from this premise.
+Unfortunately, Ego develops an awareness of its existence only when the boundary lines are pushed.
+The defensive reaction to protecting itself can lead to a lot of negativity.
+This premise stems from neediness in relationships, insecurity, resentment and revenge.

-An awareness of the boundary lines (before an external attack) and the willingness to stretch it a little, to accommodate another’s point of view, can give us a whole new perspective on every story that we come across.
+An awareness of the boundary lines (before an external attack) and the willingness to stretch them a little to accommodate another’s point of view can give us a whole new perspective on every story that we encounter.

-Jack and Jill will no longer be innocent beings, who met with an unfortunate accident.
-The hapless widow will no longer be seen as a generic ‘sinner’ to be punished.
+Jack and Jill will no longer be innocent beings who are met with unfortunate accidents.
+The sad widow will no longer be seen as a generic ‘sinner’ to be punished.
 The heroes you worship may not appear to be all virtuous.
-The people you so dearly love, are no longer spotless and stainless, but you know the person beneath the spots and stains.
+The people you dearly love are no longer spotless and stainless, but you know the person beneath the spots and stains.
 You know your role in cleaning the spots and stains.

 You know where responsibility is to be fixed.

-This article was originally written by Reena Saxena on Medium and LinkedIn in 2016.
+This article was initially written by Reena Saxena on Medium and LinkedIn in 2016.

 Follow us on social media